 Plan C covers orthodontic services provided to maintain, restore, or establish a functional alignment of the upper and lower teeth.

 Limitations

-- The lifetime benefit maximum under Plan C is shown in the Highlight of benefits. - No benefit is payable for the replacement of appliances that are lost or stolen.
+- 1) The lifetime benefit maximum under Plan C is shown in the Highlight of benefits. - No benefit is payable for the replacement of appliances that are lost or stolen. - 3) Treatment performed solely for splinting is not covered.